-Twenty years after Stephen F. Austin began colonization of Texas—then part of Mexico–in 1821, William Smalling Peters began the next large-scale colonization of Texas–then a republic.
-On February 4, 1841, the Republic of Texas granted empresario rights to Peters’s Texan Land and Emigration Company.
+In 1841—twenty years after Stephen F. Austin began colonization of Texas (then a part of Mexico)—William Smalling Peters began the next large-scale colonization of Texas when it was still an independent nation.
+On February 4, 1841 the Republic of Texas granted empresario rights to Peters’s Texan Land and Emigration Company.
 Eleven of the twenty organizers of the company, including Peters, were British.
-Several members of Peters’s family also were involved in the colony, including son William Cumming Peters, who published several songs composed by Stephen Foster.
+Also involved in the company were several members of Peters’s family, including son William Cumming Peters, who published several songs composed by Stephen Foster.

-A second contract on November 9, 1841, expanded the colony forty miles southward.
-A third contract on July 26, 1842, widened the colony by twelve miles on the east and ten miles on the west.
+A second contract on November 9, 1841 expanded the colony forty miles southward, taking in what would become eastern Tarrant County.
+A third contract on July 26, 1842 widened the colony by twelve miles on the east and ten miles on the west.
 (Map from The Peters Colony of Texas.)

-A fourth and final contract on January 20, 1843, greatly expanded the size of Peters Colony, adding more than ten million acres to the west.
+A fourth and final contract on January 20, 1843 greatly expanded the size of Peters Colony, taking in all of Tarrant County and adding more than ten million acres to the west.
+The colony was now larger than Belgium.
 (Map from The Peters Colony of Texas.)

-The Civilian and Galveston City Gazette on September 24, 1842, quoted the Clarksville Standard as saying that settlers, accompanied by one of the Peters family members, had passed through town on their way to the colony.
+The Civilian and Galveston City Gazette on September 24, 1842 quoted the Northern Standard of Clarksville as saying that settlers, accompanied by one of the Peters family members, had passed through town on their way to the colony.

 The 1843 expansion of the colony took in Stephens County (Breckenridge).
 This 1879 map labels “Texan Emigration and Land Company’s Premium Surveys of Peters Colony Lands.”
 The map also labels public land that the state set aside to benefit eleemosynary schools: “Blind Asylum,” “Orphan Asylum,” and “Lunatic Asylum.”
-(Texas General Land Office map.).
+(Map from the Texas General Land Office.)

 There are also several historical markers.
 This one is in Lewisville.